Who we are

 Data collected by the host venues

-As a standard security protocol, the host colleges and teaching venues are protected by CCTV, which carry out 24 hour video recording of their premises.
+As a standard security protocol, the host colleges and teaching venues are protected by CCTV, which carry out 24-hour video recording of their premises.
 They also collect electronic access data, such as room and college entry logs.
-These recordings and data are owned, monitored and managed by their security staff and are used to ensure safety and security of college/department resident, visitors and staffs.
+These recordings and data are owned, monitored and managed by their security staff, and are used to ensure safety and security of college/department resident, visitors and staff.
 Congress Oxford Education or its affiliate organisations and officers do not have any control over these data.

 Photography and video filming

 We shall carry out photography and video filming during our programmes and will use them on our websites and/or audio/video channels for promotional purposes.
 The students may be asked by a senior staff member (such as our Academic Director) to participate in such promotional activities.
-Such photos and videos shall NOT be identified with names, ages or any other identifiable pointers.
+Such photos and videos shall not be identified with names, ages or any other identifiable pointers without prior permission of the student and/or their parent/legal guardian.
 We may take, hold, use, edit, digitise, publish, add to, delete from and adapt the photographs, video images and audio recordings in any printed or electronic media, including the Internet, throughout the world for any lawful purpose, including advertising and promotional purposes, in perpetuity and without compensation and attribution.
 Students who do not wish to participate in such activities must inform us in writing or by checking the appropriate box(es) on the forms you complete.

 Attendance register and miscellaneous data